 You're also within easy walking distance of the South End's many acclaimed restaurants - plus there's a Whole Foods next to the hotel.

-Boutique hotel The Alise Boston (formerly the Chandler Inn) offers 56 spacious rooms and a warm welcome in a mostly residential area of the South End neighborhood close to many wonderful restaurants and just a short walk from Back Bay Station (Amtrak, subway, commuter rail lines) and the designer boutiques at Copley Place.
+Boutique hotel Staypineapple Boston (formerly the Alise and before that the Chandler Inn) offers 56 spacious rooms and a warm welcome in a mostly residential area of the South End neighborhood close to many wonderful restaurants and just a short walk from Back Bay Station (Amtrak, subway, commuter rail lines) and the designer boutiques at Copley Place.

 You'll also enjoy the hotel's many amenities: plush robes and towels, European-style duvets on the king beds, popular onsite Trophy Room bar/bistro, affordable rates, and dog-friendly policies.